aurelia/router/doc/article/en-US/router-configuration.md

 ## Internationalizing Titles

 If your application targets multiple cultures or languages, you probably want to translate your route titles.
 The `Router` class has a `transformTitle` property that can be used for this.
 It is expected to be assigned a function that takes the active route's title as a parameter and then returns the translated title.
 For example, if your app uses `aurelia-i18n`, its routes' titles would typically be set to some translation keys and the `AppRouter`'s `transformTitle` would be configured in such a way that the active route's title is translated using the `I18N`'s `tr` method.
-Additionally you can listen to a custom event published by the I18N service to react on locale changes using the EventAggregator:
+Additionally, you can listen to a custom event published by the I18N service to react to locale changes using the EventAggregator:

 <code-listing heading="src/main${context.language.fileExtension}">
   <source-code lang="ES 2015/2016">